Pancake Day, Mardi Gras, or Shrove Tuesday;

 Like many other holidays, Pancake Day has today become somewhat detached from its religious roots.
 However, it has kept alive the spirits of excess and indulgence born out of the anticipation of Lenten austerity.
 Celebrations vary from region to region, but nowhere is the holiday as extravagant as in Rio de Janeiro or New Orleans.
 With parades, carnivals, music, costumes, dancing, partying, eating, and drinking, this occasion attracts 2 million people per day to the streets of Rio, and around 1.4 million visitors to New Orleans.

-Such parties are of course suspended this year, but in no way does this mean the day itself is cancelled.
-You should most definitely honour this centuries-old tradition by stuffing your face with as many crepes or pancakes as you can manage.
+Be sure to honour this centuries-old tradition by stuffing your face with as many crepes or pancakes as you can manage.

 Celebrate Pancake Day and find pancakes near you using Hawkker!